Organic Authority: Dr. Tehrany explains why women are more prone to ACL injuries than men

 Recently, the leading digital publication focused on nutrition, wellness, natural beauty, and everything related to a healthy lifestyle, Organic Authority, has published a story about the reasons why women are more likely to tear their ACL than men.

-For the purpose of the story, the editor Brianne Hogan, reached out to Dr. Armin Tehrany, a highly experienced and profoundly knowledgeable shoulder doctor, to ask for his professional opinion and with the help of an expert, understand why women are prone to suffering from ACL injuries.
+For the purpose of the story, editor Brianne Hogan, reached out to Dr. Armin Tehrany, a highly experienced and profoundly knowledgeable shoulder doctor, to ask for his professional opinion and with the help of an expert, understand why women are prone to suffering from ACL injuries.

-Reason number one: The woman’s anatomy
+Reason number one: The anatomy of woman’s body

 “The space around the ACL is smaller and narrower in women than men.
 Also, women have wider hips which leads to more stress on the ACL,” explains Dr. Tehrany.